lsst-dm/dm_dev_guide/stack/packaging-third-party-eups-dependencies.rst

 .. _creating and maintaining a conda-forge recipe: https://conda-forge.org/docs/maintainer/adding_pkgs/

-If the package is changing rapidly, particularly in its interface, and if the Science Pipelines need those new features or fixes as soon as possible, perhaps even before an official release of the package, a forked repo is usually recommended.
+:ref:`The forked repo method <fork-creating>` is recommended if the package is changing rapidly, particularly in its interface, and if the Science Pipelines need those new features or fixes as soon as possible, perhaps even before an official release of the package.
 This also :ref:`requires an RFC <third-party-approval>` to add the dependency, but new versions can be incorporated into weekly and even daily builds of the Science Pipelines.

-The primary, and rare, reasons to add a TaP package as described here are if we require a fix that will not be released in conda-forge or if the package has no conda-forge recipe at all and we do not want to create one because maintenance of a community recipe might be more burdensome than that of a Science Pipelines-only package (e.g. if we only use a piece of the package but the community would use all of it).
+The primary, and rare, reasons to :ref:`add a TaP package <third-party-creating>` as described here are if we require a fix that will not be released in conda-forge or if the package has no conda-forge recipe at all and we do not want to create one because maintenance of a community recipe might be more burdensome than that of a Science Pipelines-only package (e.g. if we only use a piece of the package but the community would use all of it).

 .. _third-party-approval: